madinenii/Linear-Regression/README.md

-  The Final step is now we visualize our results. we will use matplotlib.pyplot library to make Scatter Plots of our Training set results and test set results to see how close our model predicted the Values
+  The Final step is now we visualize our results. we will use matplotlib.pyplot library to make Scatter Plots of our Training set results and test set results to see how close our model predicted the Values of Salary to be predicted